 Police: 2-year-old dead after man's overnight shooting spree; same suspect took second child hostage

-BATON ROUGE - A man is in custody Friday after a violent overnight crime spree that left a toddler dead.
+BATON ROUGE - A man is in custody Friday after a violent overnight crime spree that left a toddler dead and led to an hours-long standoff.

-Police say it began around 8 o'clock Thursday night on Osceola Street where the suspect, identified as Kendrick Myles, forced his way into a family member's home.
+Police say they began investigating around 8 o'clock Thursday night on Osceola Street where the suspect, identified as Kendrick Myles, forced his way into a family member's home.
 Myles reportedly got into an argument with a man at the home and shot him.
 That person is expected to survive.

-As police were investigating that shooting, the sheriff's office was called to the reported kidnapping of a 9-year-old involving Myles on Bluebonnet Boulevard.
-Myles was said to be related to the child.
+As police were investigating that shooting, they learned the sheriff's office was investigating the kidnapping of a 9-year-old on Bluebonnet Boulevard that happened earlier that night.
+Myles is also suspected of taking that child, who is related to him.

 A short while later, officers responded to another shooting on West Upland Avenue.
 Police said Myles had opened fire inside another home and shot a 2-year-old.
 That child, identified as Azariah Thomas, later died from those injuries.